Learn More About Shalene Gupta

 Trust issues show up in many forms.
-A scandal or product defect may cause customers to distrust a brand.
-People who feel overlooked or undercompensated in the workplace because of their skin color, gender or sexual orientation may come to distrust their employer.
-Citizen distrust in governments is an age-old problem.
+Customers distrust brands because of scandals or product defects, employees come to distrust their employers because of inclusion concerns, and citizen distrust in governments is an age-old problem.
 And without trust in each other, business leaders cannot successfully build an organization together.

 “Companies don’t put trust at the center of their decision-making because they don’t know what that looks like and why it’s important,” says Gupta.
 “Yet it affects the bottom line and studies confirm that.”

-As an advisor, writer, researcher and speaker, Shalene Gupta addresses issues around diversity, equity and inclusion, technology, smart cities, big data and the Internet of Things.
-Her work has been published in Harvard Business Review, ESPN, Fortune, Kirkus Reviews, The New Straits Times, The Jakarta Post and Mint.
+As an advisor, writer, researcher and speaker, Shalene Gupta addresses issues around diversity, equity and inclusion, and technology.
+Her work has been published in The Atlantic, ESPN, Fast Company, Fortune, and Harvard Business Review.
 She previously served as an editor at MIT Horizon, an MIT-owned start-up which seeks to advance knowledge within the business community about cutting-edge technologies.
 Gupta was named to the Thinkers50 Radar List in 2022.
 In 2021, Gupta and her “Power of Trust” co-author were shortlisted for the Thinkers50 Breakthrough Idea Award, which celebrates a eureka moment in management thinking.

 Gupta received a Fulbright grant to Malaysia in 2012, where she taught English to over 2,000 low-income high-school students.
 While there, she also drew source material for her book documenting the history of the Malaysian Fulbright program, “Bridging the Pacific: Celebrating 50 Years of Fulbright in Malaysia,” and ran a leadership seminar for young women funded by the U.S. Department of State.